-Do you struggle to monitor power quality, temperature and humidity during commissioning?
+Do you struggle to monitor power quality, temperature and humidity during facility or equipment commissioning?
 Do you have to resort to using different pieces of power monitoring equipment to complete your project?

-Monitoring electrical loads can be a challenging task during facility commissioning.
+Monitoring electrical loads can be a challenging task during facility and equipment commissioning.
 But you need to do it.
 By monitoring power, you can measure critical load characteristics over a specified period.

-You can perform load monitoring in a variety of situations, including when you need to:
+You can use electrical testing solutions to perform load monitoring in a variety of situations, including when you need to:

 Confirm System Capacity — A third-party, such as an electrical inspector or building official, mandates load monitoring before adding an electrical load to an existing panel.

 Verify Accuracy of Utility Metering — A facility manager suspects the utility is over-charging for power usage.